 Here is the link for the Fall 2022 IB Newsletter.

 Service As Action (SAA) Information:

-You are required to have 15 hours this school year.
-Be on the lookout for a link to a google form where you can log your hours and reflect on your experiences.
+You are required to have 15 hours for the 2022-2023 school year which are due by May 8.
+Please click this link to log your hours and reflect on your experiences.
 Students must log into their school gmail account in order to access the link.
 No paper logs will be accepted.
-You will be able to add any hours you have already done for this school year once the link comes out.
-Check out our SAA website for more information about what counts for hours.
+Check out our SAA Website for more information about what counts for hours.
 Click here for a list of possible service opportunities.
 Please email Ms. Turner with questions.